Milwaukee M12 Fuel Circular Saw Gen 2 Model 2521

 If you’re new to the 5 3/8-inch circular saw class, they’re the most compact models we use, but don’t accuse them of being DIY products.
 They still have enough cutting capacity to handle 2x lumber and sheet goods.
 With a more compact size and lighter weight, they’re a popular option for tradesmen who don’t need higher capacity or extreme runtime, such as remodelers.

 The other big deal is a significant reduction in weight.
 The first-generation 2530 weighed 5.3 pounds.
-The new 2521 drops all the way down to 4.7 pounds (both are bare tool weights).
+The new 2521 drops all the way down to 4.7 pounds as a bare tool, and a mere 5.6 pounds with the kitted 5.0Ah battery.
 Losing over half a pound on a compact tool makes it even easier to work with.

-If that isn’t enough, the second-generation saw is also even more compact.
+If that isn’t enough, this second-generation saw is also even more compact.
 At 10.9 inches long, it’s nearly 1.5 inches shorter than the previous model 2530.
+This compact profile makes it very easy to maneuver, and even allows you to cut overhead and in tight spaces where a full-size saw simply wouldn’t fit.

 Milwaukee M12 Fuel Circular Saw 2530 vs 2521 Quick Comparison